dexie/dexie-website/stop-the-war.md

 **[Wikipedia.org: Media portrayal of the Ukrainian crisis](https://en.wikipedia.org/wiki/Media_portrayal_of_the_Ukrainian_crisis)**

-# Open Source is about freedom, democracy and peacfulness
+# Open Source is about freedom, democracy and peacefulness

 We want to live in a world where people are free.
 Open source community incarnates that spirit.
 The spritit of democracy, freedom and peacefulness.
 The opposite of all this is authoritarianism.
 An attack on a democratic country under false flag is an attack of all of us who want's to live in a free spirit.
 This is a battle between good and evil.
 Between openess and closeness.
 Between democracy and authoritarianism.
 Between peace and war.